Supply Chain · Sunshine Coast

 Exactly what you get

 A custom supply chain system for the Sunshine Coast plans the perishable spike that generic SCM smooths into nonsense.
 It sequences harvest against cold-chain capacity, treats transit time and summer heat as spoilage risk on Brisbane and interstate routes, matches ready crop to live buyer demand, and diverts to processing or value-add when fresh sale can't be met.
-It links to your inventory management software, warehouse management system, and business intelligence dashboards so the field, the cool-room, and the books agree.
+It links to your inventory management software, warehouse management system, and business intelligence (BI) dashboards so the field, the cool-room, and the books agree.
 The point is to protect the value of a crop you waited all season for.

 How to choose a developer on the Sunshine Coast